Have heard of BlaBlaCar?

 Frederic knew that if there were such a thing as online ride sharing service, it would be massive.
 So, as soon as he returned, he did his research.
 He found couple of sites such as Craigslist, but it was not what he had imagined.
 So, he finally contacted a friend, shared his idea, and they got to coding.

-Today, 12 years later, Frederic has successfully established his successful ride sharing app startup – BlaBlaCar.
+Today, 12 years later, Frederic has successfully established his successful ride hailing app startup – BlaBlaCar.

 Nicolas Brusson, COO and co-founder of BlaBlaCar, who joined in 2011 after working behind-the-scenes for years says, “What we’re doing is tapping into empty seats in cars, and there maybe 10x times more empty seats in cars travelling between Paris and Brussels than the seats in buses or trains.”